 Most data are directly comparable over different collection cycles.
 Estimates for New Capital Expenditure (in volume terms) are available from September quarter 1987.

 The change of the Telstra Corporation from the public sector to the private sector in November 2006 impacted on the estimates from March quarter 2007.
 Caution should be taken when comparing data across this period.
 For more information please see Information Paper: Future Treatment of Telstra in ABS Statistics, 2007 (cat. no. 8102.0).

 The data presented in the New Capital Expenditure publication are also broadly comparable with other statistics produced by the ABS.
 In particular the equipment, plant and machinery data collected in the New Capital Expenditure Survey are used in the compilation of the quarterly estimates for private gross fixed capital formation on machinery and equipment of the Australian National Accounts.

 However there are some differences between the statistics in this publication and corresponding statistics in the quarterly Australian National Accounts.
-These differences are outlined in paragraph 46 of the Explanatory Notes.
+These differences are outlined in the Explanatory Notes.

 The major series estimates for this collection are available in original, seasonally adjusted and trend series.
 To find out more information on seasonal adjustment and trend estimator please see Time Series Analysis Frequently Asked Questions.

 Chain volume measures are compiled for most series which provides comparability over time in real terms.